List of Trapped in the Closet chapters: Video synopsis: Chapters 13–22

 The chapter initially starts with Sylvester and Twan in Sylvester's car though it is not clear at first where they are going.
 When Sylvester tells Twan to be on his best behavior and reminds Twan about how he got sent to jail, Twan says it "was because of Roxanne and that bitch Tina", which makes Sylvester remember his wife mentioning their names in chapter five.
 The scene soon cuts to Rosie the nosy neighbor and her husband Randolph (played by R. Kelly), who argue over Rosie spying on other neighbors.
 The argument ends when the scene cuts back to Sylvester explaining to Twan that he has to collect money from someone.
 He tells Twan to leave the car in drive and be on the lookout and enters a restaurant.
 An hour goes by with no sign of Sylvester.

-Ending line: "(Time goes by) it's now one hour later...."
+Ending line: "(Time goes by) And now one hour later...."